AlexChirkov2021/AlexChirkov2021/README.md

 ## I'm a Junior FrontEnd Developer

 - 💪 I like to write code
-- 🎉 I love to play foorball
+- 🎉 I love to play football
 - 🥅 I am constantly learning new things

 ### Languages and Tools: